“Infrastructure networks enable people, goods, energy, information, water, and waste to move efficiently.

 Infrastructure systems are built to develop economic growth in areas where there is demand because of increasing population.
 Infrastructure projects that make improvements can be funded publicly, privately or through public-private partnerships (PPP).
 Governments will contract a private partner possibly through tenders to finance, build and operate infrastructure assets in that nation for a certain period of time.

 Global Railway Projects

-Railway projects in the pre-tender stage amount to $700bn USD globally, with Asia offering the most opportunities for investment.
-Urban development, air pollution, a growing middle class and regional integration are key trends that will underpin railway construction plans over the coming years.
+In the US, railway projects that are in pre-tender stage amount to $700bn USD globally, with Asia offering the most opportunities for investment.
+Urban development and infrastructure, air pollution, and technolgy are key trends that will underpin railway construction plans over the coming years.

 Railway infrastructure will offer significant opportunities for investment, as rail transport projects especially in the pre-tender phase.
 Factors driving growth in the sector are trends such as: urban development, efforts to curb pollution as well as a rise in income levels.
 Asia has the largest railway project pipeline overall, but other countries in various parts of Africa will also offer substantial opportunities.

 Improving Americas transportation system can save middle class families money by reducing the costs associated with congestion and the additional vehicle maintenance caused by poor road conditions.
-One recent study found that poor conditions of roads cost the average motorist who drives in cities on a regular basis over $400 USD a year.
-Moreover, providing high speed rail and improved public transportation will provide middle class families with more options to save time and money, so that they can keep more of their income for other purposes and spend more time doing what they want, rather than spending time getting there.
+By providing high speed rail and improved public transportation, middle class families will have more options to save time and money.
+This enables them to keep more of their income for other purposes and spend more time doing what they want, rather than spending time getting there.

 Funding Utility Projects